raoulmillais/doccit/README.md

 have markdown docs and docco generated code documentation.
 It should be easily extensible to other projects so the c# wrapper seems sensible next.

 Rationale:  It should be stupidly simple and runnable from teamcity.
+I really don't want to add this into the rake scripts.
 I've had a look at a bunch of static site generators (including jekyll, wheat and docpad) but they all seem to chuck in the kitchen sink.
 We don't need multiple layouts, multiple parsing engines, bundled http server, sitemaps or any of that stuff.

 Project Specififc Documentation
 -------------------------------